Seamse/Seamse/README.md

 👋 Hi!
 I’m Monique,
 -
 - 👀 I’m interested in discovering new challenges
-- 🌱 I’m currently expanding my coding knowledge at code institute, which is definitely a fun challenge
+- 🌱 I recently finished expanding my coding knowledge at code institute, which was definitely a fun challenge
 - 💞️ I’m looking to collaborate on creativity and soak up any and all useful coding knowledge
 - 📫 How to reach me: send me a carrier pigeon any time!